Skip to main content

 Senior Medical Advisor at AHRC New York City, and a Board of Director of the Human Services Research Institute

-Dr. Sheryl White-Scott, beloved Senior Medical Advisor at AHRC NYC, is honored for her lifelong commitment to ensuring the well-being of patients with intellectual and developmental disabilities.
-As a board-certified internal medicine specialist and assistant clinical professor of medicine at New York Medical College, she has demonstrated exceptional leadership in national organizations, received the 2014 Dybwad Humanitarian Award, and played a vital role in the President’s Committee for People with Intellectual Disabilities.
+Dr. Sheryl White-Scott, beloved Senior Medical Advisor at AHRC NYC, was honored for her lifelong commitment to ensuring the well-being of patients with intellectual and developmental disabilities.
+As a board-certified internal medicine specialist and assistant clinical professor of medicine at New York Medical College, she demonstrated exceptional leadership in national organizations, received the 2014 Dybwad Humanitarian Award, and played a vital role in the President’s Committee for People with Intellectual Disabilities.

 Beth Haroules, Esq.